Guide to choosing the best sports headphones.

 The Jabra Elite 7 Active sports headphones feature 8 hours of battery life using ANC and 10 hours without noise cancellation, a very decent capacity.
 In addition, they come with a charging case/base that provides additional full charges for a total of 30 hours.
 The case charges via the USB-C port, although you can also charge it with a wireless charger.

 The Jabra Elite 7 is one of the best sports headphones on the market.
-The battery performs well, they offer great sound quality with strong bass, are rugged and very comfortable.
+The battery performs well, they offer great sound quality with strong bass, are robust and very comfortable.
 In addition, they integrate an app with several useful functions.
 To see the best prices on Amazon follow this link.